NerdNu/LovedUp/README.md

    anonymously send hearts, a random firework effect, and an optional message with alternate colour codes to all online players.

+ * The `/hateall` command allows a staff member to anonymously send thunderclouds to all online players.

+ * The `/growlall [<message>]` command allows a staff member to anonymously send thunderclouds, growl effect, and an optional message with alternate colour codes to all online players.

  * The `/unloveable` toggles a player's susceptibility to the effects of `/love`, `/loveall`, `/sparkall` and the impact of projectiles launched at them by other players until the next server restart.